imaigene/BEHAV3D_Colab/README.md

 ## Installation
 Download the script that you want to run, the format will be ".ipynb" and then open it in Google Colab in the Drive where you want to run the code, preferibly, in the Drive that you have your data.
 Depending on the analysis you want to carry out, you will have the following scripts available:
-- Backprojection of T cells [script](
+- Backprojection of T cells [script](https://github.com/Alvaro-MirandadeLarra/BEHAV3D_Colab/blob/main/scripts/BackprojectionTcell.ipynb)
-- Behavioral prediction of T cells
+- Behavioral prediction of T cells [script](https://github.com/Alvaro-MirandadeLarra/BEHAV3D_Colab/blob/main/scripts/DeathDinamicsOrganoids.ipynb)
-- Random Forest for T cells
+- Random Forest for T cells [script](https://github.com/Alvaro-MirandadeLarra/BEHAV3D_Colab/blob/main/scripts/PredictBehaviourTcell.ipynb)
-- Death Dynamics of Organoids
+- Death Dynamics of Organoids [script](https://github.com/Alvaro-MirandadeLarra/BEHAV3D_Colab/blob/main/scripts/RandomForest_Tcell.ipynb)

 ## Input data
 The current version of the pipeline works with objects (cells or organoids) time-lapse statistics that are aquired by tracking these objects in a commercially available software (Imaris, Oxford Instruments).